Olagoke Olabisi

-Olagoke Olabisi (AKA Lagoke Labisi) is an author, editor, educator, mentor, inventor, and entrepreneur.
-A Nigerian–American chemical engineer, Olagoke is the Chief Consultant and CEO of Infra-Tech consulting LLC, an energy consulting company focused on corrosion and materials engineering.
-He has 9 patents and a total of 97 publications including Fugacity and Vapor Pressure of Non-Polar Liquids at Low Temperatures, Thermoplastics Beyond the Year 2000: A Paradigm, and Handbook of Thermoplastics, 2nd Edition.
+Olagoke Olabisi (AKA Lagoke Labisi) is a Nigeria-American author, editor, educator, mentor, inventor, and entrepreneur.
+A chemical engineer, Olagoke is the Chief Consultant and CEO of Infra-Tech consulting LLC, an energy consulting company focused on corrosion and materials engineering.

+He has 9 patents and a total of 99 publications including Fugacity and Vapor Pressure of Non-Polar Liquids at Low Temperatures, Thermoplastics Beyond the Year 2000: A Paradigm, and Handbook of Thermoplastics, 2nd Edition.

 He has been involved in academia and industry in the United States, Nigeria, Saudi Arabia, and Kuwait.
 He is a mentor to students and young professionals.